Advocate for Education Award Recipients

-These are folks who have gone above and beyond to improve education and improve the lives of students.
+For community members who have gone above and beyond to improve education and the lives of students.

-Through its Advocate for Education Award, the WSU College of Education recognizes the contributions of individuals, businesses or organizations who have advocated for good educational practice or policy on the state, regional or national level.
-The award is presented each fall at the Scholarship and Excellence event on Homecoming weekend.
+Through its Advocate for Education Award, the WSU College of Education recognizes individuals or organizations who have demonstrated exceptional leadership and service in public education on the state, regional, or national level.
+The award is presented each fall at the Scholarship and Excellence Awards on Homecoming weekend.

 The nomination deadline is February 1.